ELydiaT19/Calculator/README.md

 - macOS Terminal

 ### 💙 Credits
-- Referred to <a href="https://github.com/michalosman/calculator">michalosman's project</a> to understand the logic of the user interaction with the calculator, and figure out potential scenarios where bugs could occur and how to prevent them
+- Referred to <a href="https://github.com/michalosman/calculator">michalosman's project</a> to understand the logic of the user interaction with the calculator, and figure out potential bug scenarios in order to prevent them

 ## Takeaways